wikyMr/learngit/readme.txt

-Git is a version control software;
+Git is a disstributed version control software;
 Git is a free software.